CompAndSave/mongodb-ops/readme.md

 # Read and write ops for MongoDB
-**db Client is at static level - It will keep alive and can be reused**
+**DB client is at static level - It will keep alive and can be reused**

 **Sample code to use the class**